aspose-words/Aspose.Words-API-References/english/net/aspose.words.layout/ipagelayoutcallback/notify/_index.md

 ---
 title: IPageLayoutCallback.Notify
 second_title: Aspose.Words for .NET API Reference
-description: This is called to notify of layout build and rendering progress.
+description: This is called to notify of layout build and rendering progress in C#
 type: docs
 weight: 10
 url: /net/aspose.words.layout/ipagelayoutcallback/notify/